SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 # 1.0 MySQL

-This connector simplifies using MySql ADO.NET providers in an application running on Cloud Foundry.
+This connector simplifies using MySQL ADO.NET providers in an application running on Cloud Foundry.

 Currently, the connector supports the following providers: